-The NAPLAN national school testing system is under fire once again with reports from stressed-out teachers who feel their students are under too much pressure to achieve good results.
+The NAPLAN national school testing system is often under fire with reports from stressed-out teachers who feel their students are under too much pressure to achieve good results.

 About 90% surveyed said that some students felt so stressed before the tests they were crying, some vomiting and many suffering with insomnia, all leading to absenteeism.